MrSandouiche2/holbertonschool-simple_shell/README.md

 ./hsh

-You will see a prompt (($)) where you can enter commands.
-To exit the shell, type exit.
+You will see a prompt ('($)') where you can enter commands.
+To exit the shell, type 'exit'.

 NON-INTERACTIVE Mode